Calexxxxx/cheatsheets/DOM.md

 Object Model of the Document!

 Remember that a JavaScript object is a tree-like structure that has properties and values.
 So the DOM can be accessed using a special object provided by the browser: document

+The document object is provided by the browser and is a representation of the HTML document.
+This object is not provided by the JavaScript language.
+ECMAScript is the language specification that JavaScript is based on, and it only references the document object model in one place, in its "Global Object" section:

+> In addition to the properties defined in this specification the global object may have additional host defined properties.
+This may include a property whose value is the global object itself; for example, in the HTML document object model the window property of the global object is the global object itself. (source)

+Basically, this says that the document object is not part of JavaScript, but is expected to already exist and be freely accessible to JavaScript code.

+The DOM is standardised by the W3C.
+There are a number of specifications that make up the DOM, here are few:

+* Core Specification
+* Events Specification
+* Style Specification
+* Validation Specification
+* Load and Save Specification